Carolinapm354/MIT_3D_Flood_Map/README.md

           document.getElementById('model2-scale-xyz-value').textContent = (scaleXYZ / 100).toFixed(1);
         });
 ```
 These sliders will allow us us to freely move and scale our models on the live server.
-We will use the 2D layers from Mapbox style as a guide to place and scale the objects.
-Then we can erase or hide layers directly in mpapbox.
+We will use the 2D layers from Mapbox style as referennces to place and scale the objects.
+Then we can erase or hide layers directly in mapbox.

 3. Style the control box